Morris Jastrow Jr.: Biography

 He was president of the American Oriental Society 1914–15, and of the Society of Biblical Literature in 1916.
 He died in Jenkintown, Pennsylvania, in 1921.

-He contributed articles to, and was one of the editors of the scholarly Jewish Encyclopedia published 1901-1906 by the Jewish Publication Society; he was, as well, a contributor to the Encyclopaedia Biblica (1903), the Encyclopædia Britannica (11th edition), the New International Encyclopaedia and Webster's Dictionary.
+He contributed articles to, and was one of the editors of the scholarly The Jewish Encyclopedia published 1901-1906 by the Jewish Publication Society; he was, as well, a contributor to the Encyclopaedia Biblica (1903), the Encyclopædia Britannica (11th edition), The New International Encyclopedia, and Webster's Dictionary.

-He edited a fragment of the Babylonian Dibbarra Epic (1891); the Arabic text of the grammatical treatises of Abu Zakariyya Hayyug (1897); Selected Essays of James Darmesteter (with a memoir; translation of the essays from the original French by Helen Bachman Jastrow (Mrs. Morris Jastrow, Jr.), 1895); and a series of Handbooks on the History of Religion.
+He edited a fragment of the Babylonian Dibbarra Epic (1891); the Arabic text of the grammatical treatises of Judah ben David Hayyuj (1897); Selected Essays of James Darmesteter (with a memoir; translation of the essays from the original French by Helen Bachman Jastrow (Mrs. Morris Jastrow, Jr.), 1895); and a series of Handbooks on the History of Religion.
 A bibliography of his books, monographs and papers, covering the years 1885–1916, was compiled and published (for private circulation) by A. T. Clay and J. A. Montgomery.

-Among his students was Dr. Pezavia O'Connell, the first African-American scholar to earn a PhD in Semitic languages.
-In 1898, O'Connell wrote a dissertation under Jastrow's supervision at the University of Pennsylvania, entitled, Synonyms of the Unclean & the Clean in Hebrew.
+Among his students was Pezavia O'Connell, the first African American scholar to earn a PhD in Semitic languages.
+In 1898, O'Connell wrote a dissertation under Jastrow's supervision at the University of Pennsylvania entitled, Synonyms of the Unclean & the Clean in Hebrew.